PrusaMK2Users/3030_Haribo_Edition/BOM/README.md

 - you can substitute HFS Standard Type extrusions
 - you can skip TPW (tap both ends) and do it yourself
-- you can skip Z8 (wrench holes) and do it yourself
+- you can skip Z8 (counterbore holes) and do it yourself
 - instead of using t-nuts you can try to use M6 square nuts, but I won't recommend it

 ## Igus bushings